Gusti Yehoshua Braverman: Public service career

-As Chair of the Department for Diaspora Activities, she oversees the organization of Zionist educational programs and events, such as FeminIsrael, a celebration of Women's History Month and women in Israel.
-She spearheaded the creation of the "Beit Ha'am" series of Zionist educational texts and works closely with the Herzl Museum in Jerusalem on the creation of interactive educational exhibits.
+During her time as the Chair of the Department for Diaspora Activities, she initiated the organization of Zionist educational programs and events, such as FeminIsrael, a celebration of Women's History Month and women in Israel.
+She spearheaded the creation of the "Beit Ha'am" initiative, a supplementary school for Israelis children to enrich their Hebrew and teach Jewish and Israeli culture, and works closely with the Herzl Museum in Jerusalem on the creation of interactive educational exhibits.
+She also initiated the opening of a Center Dedicated to Theodor Herzl in Budapest, located in the Israeli Cultural Center.